-The Financial Aid Probationary Academic Plan requires that the student:

-- 1. Must be at least half-time and have completed 100% of those classes for credit - 2.
-Must have at least a 2.0 GPA for undergraduate students or 3.0 GPA for graduate students - 3.
-Must not withdraw, drop, or have an incomplete during the probationary term/semester.
+- 8. The Financial Aid Probationary Academic Plan requires that the student: - A. Must be at least half-time and have completed 100% of those classes for credit - B. Must have a grade of at least "C" in each class for undergraduate students or "B" in each class for graduate students. - C. Must not withdraw, drop, or have an incomplete during the probationary term/semester.